Inference for parameters identified by conditional moment restrictions using a generalized Bierens maximum statistic: Inferring the Elasticity of Intertemporal Substitution

 \section{Inferring the Elasticity of Intertemporal Substitution}

 In this section, we revisit \citet{yogo2004} and conduct inference on the elasticity of intertemporal substitution (EIS).
-We look at the case of annual US series (1891--1995) used in \citet{yogo2004} and focus on $U_t (\theta) = \Delta c_{t+1} - \theta_2 - \theta_1 r_t$, where $\Delta c_{t+1}$ is the consumption growth at time $t+1$ and $r_t$ is the real interest rate at time $t$.
-The instruments $W_t$ are the twice lagged nominal interest rate, inflation, consumption growth, and log dividend-price ratio.
-As in the previous section, each instrument is studentized and is transformed by $\tan^{-1}(\cdot)$.
-The main parameter of interest is EIS, denoted by $\theta_1$.
-In this example, we have data $\{ (\Delta c_{t+1}, r_t, W_t): t=1,\ldots,n \}$.
+We investigate the case of the annual US series (1891--1995) used in \citet{yogo2004}, focusing on $U_t (\theta) = \Delta c_{t} - \theta_2 - \theta_1 r_t$, where $\Delta c_{t}$ represents the consumption growth in year $t$ and $r_t$ denotes the real interest rate.
+The parameter of interest is EIS, denoted by $\theta_1$.
+The instruments $W_t$ consist of the two-period lags of the nominal interest rate, inflation, consumption growth, and the log dividend-price ratio.
+Before applying our method, we studentized each instrument and then applied the transformation $\tan^{-1}(\cdot)$.
+The transformed instruments are denoted by $\widetilde{W}_t$.
+This ensures that each component of $\widetilde{W}_t$ is bounded and comparable in scale.
+The data consist of $\{ (\Delta c_{t}, r_t, W_t): t=1,\ldots,n \}$, where the time span is $n = 105$.

-To conduct subvector inference for $\theta_1$ developed in Section \ref{sec:subvector}, we use a demeaned version:
+To perform inference on $\theta_1$ in the presence of $\theta_2$, we use the demeaned version of the generalized residuals, defined as follows: